| | |

 As an Amazon Associate, I earn from qualifying purchases.

 Let’s start with a disclaimer: I am no medical professional.
-I am just a mom sharing what I learned using the combined weaning approach.
+I am a mom sharing what I learned using the combined weaning approach.
 To be honest, when I started I didn’t even know that there was a name for what I was doing.
-But I learned quickly what worked and also what I will do different the next time around.
+But I learned quickly what worked and also what I would do differently the next time around.

-There are many different methods on how to wean a baby.
-The two most known are spoon feeding and baby led weaning.
+There is more than one good feeding method on how to wean a baby.
+Today I introduce you to 3 different approaches.
+The two most known are spoon-feeding and baby-led weaning.

-Spoon feeding generally starts at 4 moths of age where babies start eating fruit and vegetable purées.
-Some people think that spoon feeding means that babies eat purées up to one year.
-That is actually not the spoon feeding approach.
-If you follow the spoon feeding approach, babies will get purées with lumpier peaces at 7 months of age.
+Spoon feeding generally starts at 4 months of age when babies start eating fruit and vegetable purées.
+Some people think that spoon-feeding means that babies eat baby purees for up to one year.
+That is not the spoon-feeding approach.
+If you follow the spoon-feeding approach, babies will get purées with lumpier pieces at 7 months of age.
 From 8-9 months they will get purées with additional finger foods.
 They should be able to completely feed with finger foods when they turn 1 year old.

-Baby led weaning usually starts around the 6 month mark.
+Baby-led weaning also called blw approach usually starts around the 6-month mark.
 It generally means that you give your baby finger foods from their very first bite.
-The baby stays in full control which food they pick up and place in their mouth as well as how much they eat.
-For mushier foods like mashed potatoes the spoon is loaded by the parent.
-The baby takes the spoon and eats with it themselves.
+The baby stays in full control of which food they pick up and place in their mouth as well as how much they eat.
+For mushier foods like mashed potatoes, the spoon is loaded by the parent.
+The baby takes the pre-loaded spoon and eats with it.

 What is the combined approach?

-The combined approach therefore is using elements of the spoon feeding approach as well as elements of baby led weaning.
+The combined approach uses elements of the spoon-feeding approach as well as elements of baby-led weaning.
 You can choose to feed certain meals with a spoon and for other meals let your baby eat finger foods.
 You can also choose to feed certain foods with a spoon and others as finger food.

 close up of baby hands eating mandarine and pear